2016 D.C. United season: May

 On the pitch, the team continued to struggle to produce offense, and dropped point when they surrendered a stoppage-point goal on a trip to the Philadelphia Union.
-Days after the 0-1 loss to the Union, the team announced that they had mutually parted ways with Markus Halsti, just as he was called up to the Finnish national team.
+Days after the 0–1 loss to the Union, the team announced that they had mutually parted ways with Markus Halsti, just as he was called up to the Finnish national team.
 Halsti had been plagued by injuries and fitness concerns, and only appeared in one match for the team in 2016, as a substitute in the second leg of the CCL against Querétaro.

 On the 27th, despite furious storms that nearly scuttled the match, D.C.
-United managed to sneak away with a victory when the newly signed Kamara subbed in for Neagle in the 85th minute, and then scored his first goal for the team less than a minute later, giving his new team a 1-0 victory over Sporting KC.
+United managed to sneak away with a victory when the newly signed Kamara subbed in for Neagle in the 85th minute, and then scored his first goal for the team less than a minute later, giving his new team a 1–0 victory over Sporting KC.

 June

-United failed to build on the momentum of the Kansas City win, suffering a crushing 0-2 home loss to Seattle, on late goals by rookie Jordan Morris and Joevin Jones.
+United failed to build on the momentum of the Kansas City win, suffering a crushing 0–2 home loss to Seattle, on late goals by rookie Jordan Morris and Joevin Jones.
 The entire MLS went on break for the Copa América Centenario.
-Birnbaum and Saborio were called up to their respective national team squads for the USA and Costa Rica.
+Birnbaum and Saborio were called up to their respective national team squads for the US and Costa Rica.
 During the league break, the team made an unusual move, adding 16-year old youth national team captain Chris Durkin as a Homegrown Player signing.
 Durkin was one of the youngest signings in league history, but the unusual deal did not add Durkin to D.C.
 United's MLS roster.
 Instead, he was available to play in a U.S. Open Cup match the next day, and would go out on loan after the match, first to Richmond Kickers, and then to resume his residency with the national team program in Bradenton as least until the USA U-17s finished their run at the 2017 FIFA U-17 World Cup.
 Durkin did make his debut in the USOC match and by all accounts looked very much as if he belonged.
 However, the team was unable to break through against the Ft.
 Lauderdale Strikers defense, and the D.C. squad made a quick exit from the competition, after losing to the Strikers in a penalty kick shootout.
-When MLS league action resumed, United claimed 4 points in their final 2 matches of the month, including a dreary 0-0 draw in Houston that produced no excitement until stoppage time, when Bill Hamid was forced into two spectacular reaction saves.
+When MLS league action resumed, United claimed 4 points in their final 2 matches of the month, including a dreary 0–0 draw in Houston that produced no excitement until stoppage time, when Bill Hamid was forced into two spectacular reaction saves.
 D.C.
-United turned in a stronger performance with some home cooking against the New England Revolution, as Neagle and Franklin turned in highlight reel goals, and the home team cruised to a 2-0 win.
+United turned in a stronger performance with some home cooking against the New England Revolution, as Neagle and Franklin turned in highlight reel goals, and the home team cruised to a 2–0 win.